 the rumours, the others knew he was a really useful and kind engine

-Rosie is a friendly little tank engine who idolises Thomas, and
+Rosie is a friendly little tank engine who is described as being

-she knows the importance of being really useful and despite being young and inexperienced, she always tries to learn from
+But she knows the importance of being really useful and is willing to learn from her mistakes.

 Whiff is a kind hearted, but nevertheless niave little engine